cotsog/WordPress-Pantheon/wp-content/plugins/wbounce/readme.txt

 * Shortcodes from other plugins are also supported
 * Determine sensitivity, cookie expiration, hesitation, and more
 * Add custom CSS
-* Set default status: Define if wBounce should be fired on posts and/or pages by default.
+* Set default status: Define if Bounce should be fired on posts and/or pages by default.
 You can override the default setting on every post and page individually.
 * Event tracking with Google Analytics

 == Installation ==

-1. Upload wBounce into your plugin directory (/wp-content/plugins/) and activate it through the 'Plugins' menu in WordPress.
+1. Upload bounce into your plugin directory (/wp-content/plugins/) and activate it through the 'Plugins' menu in WordPress.
 2. Configure the plugin via the admin backend and define your template.
 You can even insert shortcodes that are provided by your other plugins.
-3. Optionally: Sign up to the wBounce newsletter to get notified about major updates.
+3. Optionally: Sign up to the bounce newsletter to get notified about major updates.

-Important: wBounce does not collect and store e-mail addresses itself.
+Important: bounce does not collect and store e-mail addresses itself.
 Therefore, you can insert any HTML.
 For example, you can copy the form code that's provided by MailChimp (or any other newsletter service) and the signups will be stored using your newsletter service.

 == Frequently Asked Questions ==

-= Does wBounce work with MailChimp, aWeber, GetResponse? = Yes!
-You can use any form from every newsletter service since you can insert HTML code into the "wBounce content" text field.
-Simply copy the form code that's provided by MailChimp (or any other newsletter service) into the "wBounce content" text field.
+= Does bounce work with MailChimp, aWeber, GetResponse? = Yes!
+You can use any form from every newsletter service since you can insert HTML code into the "bounce content" text field.
+Simply copy the form code that's provided by MailChimp (or any other newsletter service) into the "bounce content" text field.

 Additionally, you can add CSS using the "Custom CSS" text field.

-= How to use MailPoet, SendPress Newsletters and other plugins with wBounce? = You can actually insert any shortcode that is provided by other plugins, such as GravityForms or SendPress Newsletters.
-For example, to use MailPoet with wBounce, simply insert the provided shortcode that contains the form's ID, as follows:
+= How to use MailPoet, SendPress Newsletters and other plugins with bounce? = You can actually insert any shortcode that is provided by other plugins, such as GravityForms or SendPress Newsletters.
+For example, to use MailPoet with bounce, simply insert the provided shortcode that contains the form's ID, as follows:
 `[wysija_form id="1"]`

 By the way, [MailPoet](https://wordpress.org/plugins/wysija-newsletters/) allows to set up autoresponders, so give it a try.